Defrag1236/Ovines_2018/README.md

 We calculated the allele frequencies (AF) of 89 SNPs in the samples of 18 Romanovs and 6 katahdins maintained at the Ernst Institute of Animal Husbandry, and 10 Argalis collected in various places from Russia and Kyrgyzstan (see ST6).
 Both domestic breeds showed sufficient variability.
 Average minor allele frequency (MAF) was 0.22 for both breeds.
 Correlation between AF for these 89 SNPs was 0.54.
 On contrary, almost all SNPs were fixed in argalis (average MAF was 0.03).

 # Primers for top 11 SNPs
-We developed 11 forward and reverse primers for top11 SNPs (see 20181206_primers_top11_SNPs.xlsx file)
+We developed forward and reverse primers for top 11 SNPs (see 20181206_primers_top11_SNPs.xlsx file).